On May 4, I received the following email from my former publicist.

 These questions, as a set, are basically of the “have you stopped beating your wife” genre: that is, designed to imply that there is very good reason to believe that the person answering does in fact hold the views in question.
 That’s particularly true of the first two: “what accounts for your ‘fascination’ with Adolph Hitler?” (as opposed to, for example, “your undying hatred of and contempt for Hitler,” and “have you ever said, or would you be willing to say, that what Hitler did…. was morally wrong?” which is absolutely laced with implicit innuendo.

-However, Ari Feldman, the journalist in question, had assured Rob (the publicist) that he was writing a piece of genuine inquiry, rather than something pre-written from the beginning, and I thought (given the audience of Forward) that I might be able to address the idiot accusations of anti-Semitism that have sporadically been aimed at me, despite almost thirty years of lecturing and teaching about the horrors of the Holocaust (see, for example, Chapter 5.2.2. of my first book, Maps of Meaning, entitled The Adversary In Action: A Twentieth Century Allegory, which is devoted to an analysis both of the evils of the Nazi death camps and the Soviet Gulag Archipelago.
+However, Ari Feldman, the journalist in question, had assured my publicist that he was writing a piece of genuine inquiry, rather than something pre-written from the beginning, and I thought (given the audience of Forward) that I might be able to address the idiot accusations of anti-Semitism that have sporadically been aimed at me, despite almost thirty years of lecturing and teaching about the horrors of the Holocaust (see, for example, Chapter 5.2.2. of my first book, Maps of Meaning, entitled The Adversary In Action: A Twentieth Century Allegory, which is devoted to an analysis both of the evils of the Nazi death camps and the Soviet Gulag Archipelago.
 Maps of Meaning itself is in fact devoted entirely to an analysis of the psychological motivations underlying acts of atrocity in the service of group identity, particularly of the ideological type).

 So I talked with Feldman.
 I wouldn’t say the conversation went smoothly.
 He adopted the kind of accusatory stance that might have been expected from the tone of his original questions, acting and reacting as if I had something to hide, or wasn’t saying what I really thought, whenever he questioned me about my work on the psychology of the Nazis.
 I hate conversations of that sort, where guilt is assumed on the part of the interlocutor, and innocence has to be proved.
 However, by the end of the conversation, I thought we were having a genuine discussion, and that Feldman has quit playing cat-and-mouse.
-Rob Greenwald, who was listening to the call, agreed.
+My publicist, who was listening to the call, agreed.

-Afterward, Feldman contacted Rob by email:
+Afterward, Feldman contacted my publicist by email:

-“Hi Rob, thanks again for helping make my conversation with Dr. Peterson.
+“Hi, thanks again for helping make my conversation with Dr. Peterson.
 Would he be able to provide me with any course materials related to his teaching on the Holocaust and Hitler?
 E.g., lecture presentations, syllabi, course handouts, etc. I understand that Dr. Peterson has put Holocaust study into several of the courses he’s developed, so I’m interested in what those materials look like.
 Thanks!
 Ari”